 Media and Communication MA: Who teaches this course

-The Faculty of Arts and Social Sciences teaches this course.
-Students benefit from a lively study environment, thanks to the wide range of postgraduate courses on offer.
+As a student on this course, you will benefit from a lively study environment, thanks to the wide range of postgraduate courses on offer.

 The Faculty provides a vibrant and forward-thinking environment for study with: